 Current applications: Black cohosh is a versatile herb, inherited from the Native Americans, and is one of their most powerful remedies still in use today.
 David Hoffman in his text, Holistic Herbal, mentions that black cohosh is a most powerful relaxant and a normaliser of the female reproductive system (Hoffman, 1988).
 He states it may be of use in painful or delayed menstruation, ovarian cramps, cramping pain in the womb, rheumatic conditions of all kinds including rheumatoid arthritis, osteoarthritis, and those involving muscular and neurological pains.
 He mentions it finds use in sciatica and neuralgia.
 It may be of use in situations where a relaxing nervine is required such as in labour and reducing spasms in whooping cough.

 An old Native American remedy for rheumatism is black cohosh, prickly ash, burdock, and poke-root (Gladstar, 2000).
 Although poke root is a toxic herb and must be used only with great caution at very small doses.
 A famous formula for nervous afflictions, by the late Dr. Christopher called the ‘B&B formula’, was black cohosh, blue cohosh, lobelia, blue vervain, and skullcap in equal parts (Christopher, 1976).
 However, from an energetic standpoint this would be a rather cooling drying formula, so it is important to bear the constitution in mind.
 Black cohosh is quite a strong anti-depressant and is good for those people with depressive dark moods and fibromyalgia.
-It is sometimes combined with kava and ashwagandha for fibromyalgia in a triplet formula.
+David Winston has mentioned it may be combined with kava, ashwagandha, and white peony for fibromyalgia.

 Science: Black cohosh extracts have shown both anti-inflammatory and anti-oxidant activity in ex vivo experimental studies (Yang et al., 2009; Burdette et al., 2002).
 The main studied use of black cohosh in humans has been to treat hot flashes, however, evidence shows conflicting results (Pockaj et al., 2004; Pockaj et al., 2006).
 One double blind placebo controlled study demonstrated significant improvements in sleep in patients treated with black cohosh (Jiang et al., 2015).